the-scouts/compass-interface/README.md

 way that doesn't cause a high request load on the Compass system.

-Please also remember your personal data handling obligations (under both GDPR and Scouting policies) whilst using this system.
+Please also remember your personal data handling obligations (under both GDPR and Scouting policies) whilst using this library.

 ## Objectives